All about Operating systems

 Pre micro processor age see here...

 Around the beginning 70ths the semiconductor industry was able to integrate about 1000 transistors on a chip.
 This was too much for conventional - dedicated - IC's, but actually too less for a real micro-processor.
 So it all started 1971 with the 4004, a 4-bit processor by Intel with 2300 transistors, which nobody wanted, except some fans of homebrew computer systems.
 The 4004 was hard to use because of many operative voltages, the unusual 4-bit format, complicate clock requirements and the early eproms (1701, also 1971), which were hard to program( so my very first computer had a plugable diode matrix as short Boot-Rom!).
 Essentially it was not a really useful processor, it could address 640 bytes and ran with 100khz.
 This changed with the advent of the 8-Bit 8008(could address 16kb) and later 8080, which were delivered with a set of supporting chips which made the developpment of a micro-computer very much easier (although very few really had the knowledge at that time and eproms stayed hard to program).
 An article in 'Popular Electronics'/'Radio Electronics' made these processors known to the broader public(MITS Altair).
-1976 'BYTE' appeared(Sep 75 issue#1) .
+1976 'BYTE' appeared(Sep 75 issue#1) and Dr.Dobbs both with many programs in source code .
 The final breakthrough came in the US with the advent of the S-100 bus(MITS Altair, later IMSAI (clone of Altair), later many more), in Germany with the ECB-Bus.
 Equipped with CP/M, both systems gained a tremendous importance in the following years, and could only get stopped by the unbelievable cheap taiwaneese clones of IBM-PC's.

 Parallel to the evolution of the Micro went the evolution of memory ships.
 The 1972 introduced Intel C2102 made possible the easy constructuction of alpha numerical displays (1024bit x 1).
 A 80x24 alphanumeric display needed 16 of them (2kx8).
 Before that the 1969 introduced 1101 with 256bits made necessary a lot of chips for the same functionality( you needed 64, a real IC-graveyard).
 And it took nearly another decade till halfway usefull graphical displays were feasable.
 Before that only analog terminals with vector alpha numerics (40x10) were used.
 Magnetic core memory was too slow for use in displays.
 And the somewhat faster H-TTL technology was in 1969 just able to put one (in numbers: 1) FlipFlop on an IC (slow standard TTL 16).
 So you would have needed thousands of these TTL IC's....
-With a sheer incredible power consumption
+With a sheer incredible power consumption for a complete computer.
+Since the LS-family of TTL chips was not yet available in 1969, their supply current reached with even moderate designs gigantic dimensions: 1kByte of 16bit memory consumed 100 Amps / 500 Watts of power.

 So the upcoming IBM-PC's were not so much a technical chalenge for the early CP/M systems but more an economic one, since the taiwaneese cards and complete PC's were offerered at nearly 1/3 the price of US or european products.
 Whats more the IBM-PC was first equipped with the at that time already antiquated Intel-8088, somethimg undefinable between 8 Bit and 16 Bit, more 8 than 16.
 Motorolla had developped a much better product: the 68.000.
 And even better was National's 16.032/32.032, introduced 1981 (wikipedia even reports late 70s, this would mean 2-3 years before the IBM-PC), at the same time as the IBM-PC (introduced 1981, but actually a useless toy with 32kByte Ram ).
 National Semiconductor's 32.000 was a fantastic superscalar 32-bit engine, fully symetric, almost equivivalent or even superior to the much later appearing 80486/586, developped by people who knew what they did: there participated developers of the former VAX-team as consultant.
 A full range of support chips was available: memory manager, floating point unit, timer.
 It really was the long awaited VAX on a chip, without the weak points of the VAX.